 Exploring your growing edge allows you to see yourself and others from new perspectives, to question deeply held ideas that may be limiting your growth, and to access more of your hidden self.
 The more possibilities you can see, the stronger a leader you’ll be.

-A Growth Edge Coach is like a sherpa on your leadership trek.
 Part companion, part guide, the Growth Edge Coach can help you find the limits of your current thinking—and then push (gently) against those limits to break through your current limitations and create whole new capacities.
 Our clients tell us that they have never been listened to so deeply and well, and that they watch their possibilities increase with each conversation as their minds expand and they get out of their own way.

 We call it Growth Edge Coaching because we work at your growing edge—that part of you that you can almost see, but not quite.
 The leaders we work with have jobs that require them to be constantly growing more capable and better able to handle the rising complexity, volatility, and uncertainty of their jobs.
 The best way we know to help leaders handle that difficult and fast-moving external context is to have a growing internal set of capabilities.
 That requires that you know and push against your Growth Edge.